How To Find Time To Read More Books In 2020

-Now that my eyes are fixed (woohoo!), I have started reading print books again, in addition to other formats.
-I’m also reevaluating my reading habits.
+At the beginning of every year, I reevaluate my reading habits.
 I love to read but sometimes I find that reading gets put on the back burner more often while other activities take priority.
 Sometimes these activities, especially family-related and work-related, NEED to take priority, but I find there are still ways to find more time to read.
 How do YOU make more time to read?
 Answer my survey here.
 I’ll post results in this blog.

 1. I have multiple print books on the go, and keep them around the house.
 I usually have print books that I’m in the midst of reading in our bedroom, my office, living room, dining room, etc. Print books have the advantage over ebooks here in that just SEEING them reminds me to read them.